vegardlu/dotfiles/readme.md

 #### Installation

 * I would suggest checking out this repo to `~/workspace/dotfiles`
-* Then you can run the following command and follow the guide: `sh bootstrap.exclude.sh`
+* Then you can run the following command and follow the guide: `sh bootstrap.sh`

 ###